Military history of the Tang dynasty: Cavalry

 Li Shimin's elite cavalry forces were known to have worn distinctive black "iron clad" armour, but heavy cavalry declined as Turkic influence became more prevalent and light cavalry became the dominant mode of mounted warfare.
+In contrast to the heavily armored cavalry of the Sui dynasty, the horsemen of the Tang are often described as "light cavalry" because only the rider was armored while the horse was not.
+Prior to the founding of the Tang, Emperor Gaozu of Tang selected 2000 of his mounted forces and gave them the training and equipment to fight like Turks.
 Tang expeditionary forces to Central Asia preferred a mixture of light and heavy Chinese horse archers.
 After the An Lushan rebellion of the mid 8th century and losing the northwestern pastures to the Tibetans, Chinese cavalry almost disappeared altogether as a relevant military force.
 Many southern horses were considered too small or frail to carry an armoured soldier.

 Li Shimin's six horses are described in poetry: